MIT-Emerging-Talent/ET6-CDSP-group-24-repo/collaboration/meeting_minutes/milestone_4_07_28_meeting_20.md

   expected to make at least one suggestion in the [“Communicating Results” document](https://docs.google.com/document/d/1JSCdl9igOfjjDm2-Rjlf4L705YOR_THg5vKwLt25fK4/edit?tab=t.0)
 - Muqadsa will complete repository cleanup by Tuesday, ahead of the July 31
   presentation
-- Rob and Jola will prepare for a mock presentation on Wednesday, during which the final presenter will be selected
+- Robel and Jola will prepare for a mock presentation on Wednesday, during which the final presenter will be selected

 ---